enarha/tekton-results-mcp-server/README.md

 - `namespace`: Namespace of the TaskRun (string, optional, default: current kubeconfig namespace; use `-` for all namespaces)
 - `labelSelector`: Label selector to filter TaskRuns (string, optional, comma-separated `key=value` pairs)
 - `prefix`: Name prefix to filter TaskRuns (string, optional)
+- `uid`: Exact TaskRun UID (string, optional).
+Unique identifier in Tekton Results database.
+This is the most efficient way to find a specific run.
 - `output`: Return format - json or yaml (string, optional, default: "yaml")
 - `selectLast`: If true, automatically select the most recent match when multiple runs match the filters (boolean, optional, default: true).
 When false, returns an error if multiple matches are found.
 Useful because run names are not unique in Tekton Results history.